 Whether you’re just considering a new business idea or already act as a sole proprietorship or general partnership, you may wonder if incorporating your business is right for you.
-Discover why the benefits of incorporation can outweigh any downsides.The pros of business incorporation
+Discover why the benefits of incorporation can outweigh any downsides.

-- Secure your assets, gain tax breaks.
-Corporation owners enjoy limited liability protection, and are typically not personally responsible for business debts.
-So creditors can’t pursue your home or car to pay business debts.
+- Secure your assets.
+One of the main advantages* that corporations have is that the owners enjoy limited liability protection and are typically not personally responsible for business debts.
+This means that creditors can’t pursue your home or car to pay business debts.

 - Grow your corporation for now — and the future.
-Incorporating bolsters credibility, and may help you reach potential new customers and partners.
+Incorporating bolsters credibility and may help you reach potential new customers and partners.
 And while you can’t live forever — your corporation can.
 Even if an owner dies or sells interest, the corporation still exists.

 - Easy transfer and faster funds.
 Corporation ownership can be easily transferable (with some restrictions on S corporations).
 Capital can be raised more easily through the sale of stock.
-Another advantage is that many banks prefer handling loans with incorporated borrowers.
+Another incorporation advantage is that many banks prefer handling loans with incorporated borrowers.

 - Ready for retirement.
 Retirement funds and qualified plans, like a 401(k), can be easier to establish.